How to Be Prepared for Long-Term Care

 November 25, 2024

 As we gear up for a busy holiday season filled with loved ones, laughter, and festive gatherings, it’s also important to know that November is Long-Term Care Awareness Month.
 It’s the perfect time to start thinking ahead.
 Being informed and prepared can make all the difference, and exploring long-term care insurance is one way to get ahead of the game.
-Just keep in mind not everyone may qualify.
+Just keep in mind that not everyone may qualify.

 As we explain the ins and outs of long-term care policies using helpful information from the AARP, please be mindful that every insurance policy is individualized.
-Each long-term care insurance company offers different coverage, and time frames for using benefits will vary.
+Each long-term care insurance company offers different coverage, and the time frames for using benefits will vary.
 If you’re shopping, contact a reputable long-term care insurance carrier near you for the best policy information.
 If you’re issued a policy, stay informed about what it includes.

 Frequently Asked Questions About Long-Term Care Policies: